kerl/kerl/README.md

 You can specify the configure options to use when building Erlang/OTP with the KERL_CONFIGURE_OPTIONS variable, either in your $HOME/.kerlrc file or prepending it to the command line.

     $ KERL_CONFIGURE_OPTIONS=--enable-hipe kerl build R14B02 r14b02_hipe

+#### Configure applications

+If non-empty, you can specify the subset of applications to use when building (and subsequent installing) Erlang/OTOP with the KERL_CONFIGURE_APPLICATIONS variable, either in your $HOME/.kerlrc file or prepending it to the command line.

+    $ KERL_CONFIGURE_APPLICATIONS="kernel stdlib sasl"

 #### Enable autoconf